darkecology/darkeco-dataset/README.md

 └── daily/                  # daily time series
 ```

-The metadata file [`data/meta/nexrad-stations.csv`](data/meta/nexrad-stations.csv) is provided with the repositoty and describes the NEXRAD stations.
+The file [`data/meta/nexrad-stations.csv`](data/meta/nexrad-stations.csv) is contained in the repo and describes the NEXRAD stations.

-Schemas are provided in the [`schemas/`](schemas/) directory using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).
+The [`schemas/`](schemas/) directory has data schemas using [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/).

 ## Documentation